a419625887/HALM/README.md

 ```
 python visualization.py
 ```
 Figures are exported to `Plots` folder.
 This visualization tool is for a relatively small dataset (e.g. the example problem).
-Other softwares may be used for large datasets.
+Other softwares may be used to visualize large datasets.

 ## License